Emily Atkin

-Emily Atkin is an environmental reporter and writer, best known for founding the daily climate newsletter HEATED.
+Emily Atkin is an American environmental reporter and writer, best known for founding the daily climate newsletter HEATED.
 She also launched a podcast by the same name to explore the intersectional issues highlighted by the COVID-19 pandemic.

 Previously she was a reporter for The New Republic and ThinkProgress.
 She is a contributor to the anthology All We Can Save, edited by Ayana Elizabeth Johnson and Katharine K. Wilkinson, and a columnist at MSNBC.

 Atkin was raised in New York, and went to school at State University of New York at New Paltz for journalism.